Frequently Asked Questions

 Earn a secondary income doing code reviews you say…

 How do I become an reviewer in your elite Uber Geek team?

 We have a number of steps to becoming one of the review team.
-For obvious reasons we have to be very thorough (cleints pay us a lot of money and expect our team to the same quality as their in-house team).
+For obvious reasons we have to be very thorough (clients expect our team to the same quality as their in-house team).

 - First you need to register and validate your email (1 minute)

-- Create a profile - we have at tech profile and job profile - we are mainly interested in your core programming languages so we can allocate you the appropriate qualifying challenge (2-5 minutes)
+- Create a profile - we are mainly interested in your core programming languages so we can allocate you the appropriate qualifying challenge (2-5 minutes)

-- Then you take one of our qualifying code challenges (2 hours)
+- Take one of our peer review qualifying code challenges (2 hours)

 - Our review team will then thoroughly evaluate your solution and provide you a detailed review (we aim to have this back in 24-48 hours)

-- Assuming your reviews are up the scratch you are upgraded to Ubergeek status and you’ll start to recieve messages from the system inviting you to carry out reviews.
+- Assuming your reviews are up the scratch you are upgraded to Ubergeek Review team status, we’ll add you to Slack and you’ll start to receive messages from the system inviting you to carry out reviews.
 We pay you £25 for each review you perform.
 We accrue all reviews and pay you the amount due at month end - either by bank transfer if you are in the UK or by transferwise or Payoneer

 Sound exciting?
 Register to become an Uber Geek today Register now